readthedocs/readthedocs.org/docs/user/subprojects.rst

-Organizing projects in one site: Subprojects
+Organizing multiple projects in one site: Subprojects
 ============================================

 Projects can be configured in a nested manner, by configuring a project as a